cwarden45/DTC_Scripts/23andMe/Ancestry_plus_1000_Genomes/README.md

 ![alt text](cwarden_23andMe_chrX_conf90.PNG "Charles Warden 90 Percent Confidence")

-I also noticed that [Genes for Good](https://genesforgood.sph.umich.edu/), [GENOtation](http://genotation.stanford.edu/), and [GEDmatch](https://genesis.gedmatch.com/login1.php) (under "Admixture (heritage)" results) don't provide ancestry painting for the sex chromosomes.
+I also noticed that [Genes for Good](https://genesforgood.sph.umich.edu/), [GENOtation](http://genotation.stanford.edu/), and [GEDmatch](https://genesis.gedmatch.com/login1.php) don't provide ancestry painting for the sex chromosomes.

 **So, I am looking into this result more, since I am currently not 100% certain whether it is correct or not.**  My current hypothesis is that there is still something not precise about these predictions, but I think there is also a decent chance that these segments represent some different ancestry that is different than other segments (at least for the autosomal chromosomes).